adrianadepalma/BII_tutorial/bii_example.md

     ##   Urban                                           1772           332
     ##   Cannot decide                                      0          3438

-There's lots of data for the Americas across all land-use and intensity classes.
-Since we're using a simplified model for illustration purposes, we're not going to look at *all* the use intensities here.
+There’s lots of data for the Americas across all land-use and intensity classes.
+Since we’re using a simplified model for illustration purposes, we’re not going to look at *all* the use intensities here.
 However, we will keep *minimally-used primary vegetation* separate, as this is the closest we have to a *pristine* baseline.

-So let's collapse down the data.
-Note that I'm doing this purely to make the example simpler.
-In reality, we include multiple land use and intensity combinations, including the age of secondary vegetation when possible.
+So let’s collapse down the data.
+Note that I’m doing this purely to make the example simpler.
+In reality, we include multiple land use and intensity combinations, including the age class of secondary vegetation when possible.

 ``` r
 diversity <- diversity %>%